Kūkai (空海) is a famous historical figure in Japan.

 While in China, he also studied civil engineering, pharmacy, calligraphy and poetry.

-When Kūkai came back, written records show that he brought with him many texts, and also tea seed and a stone mill.
+When Kūkai came back, written records show that he brought with him many texts, and also tea seeds and a stone mill.
 He gave the tea to Emperor Saga as an offering.

 In 812, Saichō started to learn Tantric Buddhism from Kūkai.
 Their friendship lasted many years, but it started to deteriorate and in the end each took a different path.